BA, Barnard College, Columbia University; MTS, AM, PhD, Harvard University

 I present my work in conferences on Early Christianity, Art History, Byzantine Studies, and Classics in the United States, France, Israel, and Britain.

-- “The Memory Palace of Marcellinus: Athanasius and the Mirror of the Psalms” in Ascetic Culture: Essays in Honor of Philip Rousseau.
+- “The Memory Palace of Marcellinus: Athanasius and the Mirror of the Psalms,” in Ascetic Culture: Essays in Honor of Philip Rousseau.
 Edited by Blake Leyerle and Robin Darling Young.
-Notre Dame: University of Notre Dame Press, forthcoming.
+Notre Dame: University of Notre Dame Press, 2013.
+Pp. 97-124.

-- “Sensing Ascension in Early Byzantium,” forthcoming in Experiencing Byzantium: Papers from the xxx Spring Symposium of Byzantine Studies, edited by Claire Nesbitt and Mark P. C. Jackson.
-Forthcoming with Farnham, Surrey, England: Ashgate Publishing.
+- “Sensing Ascension in Early Byzantium,” in Experiencing Byzantium: Papers from the 44th Spring Symposium of Byzantine Studies, edited by Claire Nesbitt and Mark P. C. Jackson.
+Farnham, Surrey, England: Ashgate Publishing, 2013.
+Pp. 293–309.

 - “Telling Jerusalem: Miracles and the Moveable Past in Late Antique Christianity,” in Objects in Motion: The Circulation of Religion and Sacred Objects in the Late Antique and Byzantine World.
 Edited by Hallie Meredith.
 British Archaeological Reports International Series 2247.
 Oxford: Archaeopress, 2011.
 Pp. 49-54.